-Today I’m going to tell you about an equally amazing upgrade that costs a little more, but will definitely speed up your computer and hurtle it right into the fast lane!
+Today I’m going to tell you about an equally amazing upgrade that will definitely speed up your computer and hurtle it right into the fast lane!

 Solid State Drives (SSDs) are amazing devices that work exactly like hard drives, only a LOT faster.
 Instead of spinning platters and read/write heads, SSDs use non-volatile memory chips to store your computer’s operating system, programs and data files.

 Since these memory chips have no moving parts and work at incredible speeds, they allow data to be written to and read from an SSD at speeds that make even the fastest traditional hard drives seem rather pokey.

 Virtually all PCs that work with either SATA 2 or SATA 3 hard drives will also work with an SSD, and truth-be-told, there are relatively few computers still in use that don’t support one of these standards.